 Thirdly, depending on application rate and time since treatment, the herbicides varied in cost per unit of seedling mortality, with a general ranking of Milestone the least expensive, followed by Transline, and aminocyclopyrachlor (most expensive).
 Both Milestone and Transline are currently labeled for forestry and other use sites including grazed areas.

-NOTE: While Milestone is not registered for use in forestry in western states, Opensight® specialty herbicide (as Special Local Needs (SLN) label in OR, ID, and WA) and Capstone® specialty herbicide (federal label) are registered for use on forest sites.
+NOTE: While Milestone is not registered for use in forestry in western states, Opensight® herbicide (as Special Local Needs (SLN) label in OR, ID, and WA) and Capstone® herbicide (federal label) are registered for use on forest sites.

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Transline (clopyralid), Opensight (aminopyralid plus metsulfuron, and Capstone ( aminopyralid plus triclopyr).